 - Club Member

 We want them to customize their package as easily as possible - so we show it to them right up front.

-- Subscriber - A subscriber is a customer that has filled out the subscribe form widget on your website, or has an existing customer record with the "email marketing status" field set to "subscribed".
+- Subscriber - A subscriber is a Customer who has filled out the subscribe form widget on your website, or has an existing Customer record with the "email marketing status" field set to "subscribed".

-- First time customer - A first time customer is a customer that has completed one order (on any sales channel) with your brand.
+- First Time Customer - A first time Customer is a Customer who has completed one Order (on any sales channel) with your brand.

-- Repeat customer - A repeat customer is a customer that has completed two or more orders (on any sales channel) with your brand.
+- Repeat Customer - A Repeat Customer is someone who has completed two or more Orders (on any sales channel) with your brand.